MartinEmanuelMaldonado93/reactFromScratch/README.md

-# Creation of React library from 0 ⚛
+# Creation of React from 0 ⚛

-Tiny project to learn how react works internally(aproximation) using Parcel, in one file there are definitions of:
+Little project making homemade React to learn how internally works , in one file I create :

-- how to create elements and components inside of Virtual-DOM
+- elements and components inside of Virtual-DOM
 - render function to paint Virtual-DOM
-- useState
+- useState system
-- Suspense simple recreation
+- Suspense simple functional recreation

 All this is used in a cute reactive count and input text component